-3.5 CATEGORY 5: HEALTH EMERGENCIES PROGRAMME
+3. Significant achievements by category of work 3.5 CATEGORY 5: HEALTH EMERGENCIES PROGRAMME

-3.5 CATEGORY 5: HEALTH EMERGENCIES PROGRAMME
+3. Significant achievements by category of work 3.5 CATEGORY 5: HEALTH EMERGENCIES PROGRAMME

 Support has also been provided to the response to public health emergencies linked to extreme weather events - drought and floods - in several countries.
 The Incidence Management System adopted as part of WHO's Emergency Response Framework, has enabled better coordination in health emergencies and faster deployment of WHO and partner experts to support outbreak responses (Figure 3.3.2).